tanbirsohail/hello-world/README.md

 * *jupyter-notebooks* - Contains my jupyter notebooks that I prepared for taking learning and practice notes while doing many MOOCs and turorials online.
 I will link and refer materials and citations in the readme.
 A good starting place for people who want a quick and "head-first" take on Jupyter Notebooks.

 * *data-science-study-guide* - My self-study syllabus for data science and machine learning.
 I also added free and paid resources that will come in handy.
-You may use these by following my plan or create your own self study plan.
+You may use these by following my plan or create your own self study plan